This recipe is developed in partnership with Milk. Love what's real.

 But the best present for yourself (and your loved ones) is a meal that feels like a treat but that won’t stress you out!
 That’s where this special French toast comes in.
 It’s the perfect balance of easy-to-make yet special occasion-worthy.

-VIDEO!
-Chocolate French Toast
+VIDEO: How to Make Chocolate Raspberry French Toast

 How to Make Chocolate Raspberry French Toast